devonzuegel/smallworld/README.md

 ## branding ideas

 - "cuties"
+- "we'll have a fresh cutie for you tomorrow!"
 - orange favicon
 - "media naranja" (spanish for "half orange", their word for "soulmate")
 - for valentine's day, we can do corny citrus puns like: